Skip to content

 In the ongoing debate between AI and human translation, it is clear that human translators bring a level of expertise and nuance that sets them apart.
 While AI translation is making significant strides, human translation remains the gold standard for achieving the highest quality and most contextually accurate translations.

-Accuracy in Translation
+1. Accuracy in Japanese translation

 For instance, a marketing slogan or a piece of literary text often relies on wordplay, cultural context, or emotional appeal.
 A human translator can adapt the text to maintain its impact and relevance in the target language, while AI might produce a translation that is technically correct but lacks the same depth or emotional resonance.